 - Return Policy: this compliance type is used to see if any listings have return periods that are no longer supported.
 Recently, many eBay sites (including US) deprecated the 14-day return period, so the minimum return period is now 30 days for many eBay sites.
 In the API interface, the enumeration value for this compliance type is

-The Compliance API has the following two calls:
+The Compliance API has the following three methods:

-- getListingViolationsSummary: this call returns the number of active listings that are currently violating one or more compliance types.
+- getListingViolationsSummary: this method returns the number of active listings that are currently violating one or more compliance types.
 Results are grouped by each unique eBay marketplace and compliance type combination.

 This overview covers the following Compliance API topics: